tqdm/tqdm/README.rst

 ---------

 The list of all changes is available either on Github's Releases:
-|Github Status| or on crawlers such as
+|Github-Status| or on crawlers such as
 `allmychanges.com <https://allmychanges.com/p/python/tqdm/>`_.